What were the various goals and types of services provided by the American G.I. Forum?

 The first chapter of the American GI Forum in Nebraska was started by a group of veterans in North Platte, who struggled to continue because they didn’t have enough veterans or funds.
-Later, on October 8, 1957, Fourteen Latino veterans living in Omaha formed The Omaha Chapter of the American G.I.
+Later, on Oct.
+8, 1957, 14 Latino veterans living in Omaha formed The Omaha Chapter of the American G.I.
 Forum.
 Keeping the Omaha Chapter was tough, but the veterans sacrificed their homes, money, and free time.
 Many Mexican-American families lived in Omaha as well as Latino veterans.
 Thanks to the help from Dr. Garcia, the Omaha veterans were able to receive equal rights as well as education that would benefit the Mexican-American community.

 Omaha Creates a Legacy with the Help of Dr. Garcia

-Dr. Hector Garcia was fairly familiar to the Nebraska landscape.
+Dr. Hector Garcia was fairly familiar with the Nebraska landscape.
 He completed his residency as a medical doctor at Saint Joseph Medical Center, which today is known as Alegent Creighton Health.
 He then wanted to help his country and volunteered as an Army medic during WWII.
 After completing his service, Dr. Garcia came back to South Texas and opened a medical clinic that helped the poor - especially Mexicans.
-When many families could not pay for Dr. Garcia’s services he always said, “Pay what you can or when you can.”
+When many families could not pay for Dr. Garcia’s services, he always said, “Pay what you can or when you can.”
 His clinic was a success for many Mexican people.

 Though Dr. Garcia was a respected physician, he is better remembered as the founder and national leader of the American G.I.
 Forum.
 He drove to every chapter and to attend annual American G.I.
 Forum conventions throughout the United States.
 Mary Louise Plaza, a charter member of the Omaha Women's chapter, stated that she saw Dr. Garcia many times at national conventions.
 He was supportive of the G.I.
-Forum in Nebraska, and when he was available, he drove from Texas to come to visit members at the Omaha chapter for events such as the installation of new officers.
+Forum in Nebraska, and when he was available, he drove from Texas to come to visit members of the Omaha chapter for events such as the installation of new officers.
 He was a very busy man with the Forum, trying to show that Mexican-Americans changed the image of Mexicans from being “dirty people” to a group of great Americans who served in the war and helped to change history.
 In fact, two out of three Nebraska Medal of Honor winners were Mexican Americans.
 His hope was the education of Mexican-Americans for many generations to come.
 Dr. Garcia wanted the Latino community to be successful in their education and careers.
 His dream for the Forum was to get equal rights for all ethnic groups, but especially the rights of veterans.
-His wishes came true with the help of many volunteers, workers, and members for making the legacy continue for generations.
+His wishes came true with the help of many volunteers, workers, and members to make the legacy continue for generations.

 Turning it All Around: A place to call their own.

 The G.I.
-Forum building, at 2002 N street, has been through so much.
+Forum building, at 2002 N Street, has been through so much.
 It started out as a building people would rather forget about, but with a little love and dedication from the founding families of the Omaha chapter, this building became an important landmark in South Omaha.
 In the early days, the Forum did not have enough money to buy even this condemned building.
 Members badly wanted a place to call their own, so the families of I.C.
 Plaza, Paul Marquez, and Paul Aranza mortgaged their homes for the down payment.
-Even through all the hardships they went through, I.C’s widow, Mary Louise stated she “…would still do it all again.”
+Even through all the hardships they went through, I.C’s widow, Mary Louise, stated she “…would still do it all again.”
 Volunteer work made this building come to life.
 People volunteered for the electrical work, plumbing, and carpentry.
-Members still volunteer today, with everything from watering the flowers to touching up the mural that was painted in recent years.
+In 2013, members still volunteer, with everything from watering the flowers to touching up the mural that was painted in recent years.
 The mural located on the east side of the building has the inspirational quotes; “Pain is temporary, Pride is forever,” as well as “Freedom is never free.”
-Each segment of the mural represents a different war; WWI, WW2, the Korean War, and the Vietnam conflict.
+Each segment of the mural represents a different war; WWI, WWII, the Korean War, and the Vietnam conflict.
 The entire last segment represents the Army, Navy, Air Force, and Marines.
 If the G.I.
 Forum had not been started in Omaha, who knows what the city would look like today?
-This organization has impacted the community so much, all thanks to the hard-working people that dedicated their lives to getting this all up and running.
+This organization has impacted the community so much, all thanks to the hard-working people that dedicated their lives to getting this up and running.